 Next to Port Settings, click on the [+] button to add a new mapping.

-- Set the Public UDP and Public TCP to the desired public port number (in the following screenshot, 59107 is used).
+Set the Public UDP and Public TCP (also called External Port on some routers) to the desired public port number (in the following screenshot, 59107 is used).

-- Unless you've changed the default Screen Sharing port number, Private UDP and Private TCP should be set to 5900.
+Unless you've changed the default Screen Sharing port number, Private UDP and Private TCP (also called Internal Port on some routers) should be set to 5900.

 This example assumes that we want to connect directly to the Screen Sharing service.

 Under Use public port number, enter the public port that was previously opened on your router (in the screenshot below, 59107 is used).

 Under General, make sure that Use Remote Login (SSH Tunneling) is disabled.

 If, in Screens Connect's Preferences settings, you chose to use a secure network connection, the configuration is similar.

 From the Screens Connect menu, open the Preferences window.